Denis Mită

 Jun 2022 - Jun 2023

-I joined Deepwaters as their primary front-end engineer, and I implemented most of an off-chain trading platform, while also adding small features and offering maintenance for the company's website.
+I joined Deepwaters as their primary front-end engineer and built the majority of their off-chain trading platform from scratch, alongside maintaining the company's marketing website.

-Among the things I loved working at, I would include the pie chart and the price evolution chart.
-To me, charts are the intersection of data and geometry, making some of the most complex and unique widgets to interact with in an app, and pushing the boundaries of traditional web content which is lacking in these elements.
-Both of them were done using only SVGs and primitive HTML tags.
+Some of my favorite work here included the pie chart and price evolution chart — to me, charts sit at the intersection of data and geometry, making them some of the most complex and rewarding widgets to build.
+Both were implemented using only SVGs and primitive HTML elements, with no charting library involved.

 React.js